MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/role-conversion-using-minrole-in-sharepoint-server-2016.md

 3. On the **System Settings** page, click **Convert server role in this farm**.

-4. On the **Role Conversion** page, in the **New Role** area, click the drop-down box to select the new server role for each server to ﻿change.
+4. On the **Role Conversion** page, in the **New Role** area, click the drop-down box to select the new server role for each server to change.

 5. Click **Apply**.